A woman frustrated holding a book on her head

 Undiagnosed Risks

-• Lower Income and Education: Undiagnosed ADHD has a negative impact on education, work, and day-to-day activities.
+Undiagnosed ADHD hurts education, work, and day-to-day activities.
 It can lead to lower income, lower educational attainment, and difficulties with maintaining employment.
 The challenges associated with ADHD and autism can affect an individual's ability to succeed academically and thrive in the workplace.

 Impacts on Mental Wellbeing

-It is essential for individuals with undiagnosed ADHD and autism to seek evaluation and support.
+Individuals with undiagnosed ADHD and autism need to seek evaluation and support.
 Diagnosis can provide a better understanding of their unique strengths and challenges, leading to tailored strategies and interventions to improve their overall quality of life.

 By being aware of the risks and impacts associated with ADHD and autism, individuals and their families can take proactive steps to seek appropriate assessment, support, and interventions.
 Diagnosis and access to appropriate treatments and therapies can significantly improve outcomes and help individuals thrive in various aspects of life.